sebastianbergmann/phpunit/README.md

 Please replace `X.Y` with the version of PHPUnit you are interested in.

 Alternatively, you may use [Composer](https://getcomposer.org/) to download and install PHPUnit as well as its dependencies.
-Please refer to the "[Getting Started](https://phpunit.de/getting-started-with-phpunit.html)" guide for details on how to install PHPUnit.
+Please refer to the [documentation](https://phpunit.de/documentation.html) for details on how to install PHPUnit.

 ## Contribute